a-ullmann/PACMAN/README.md

 <img src="assets/readMe-images/add-pacman.png" alt="Add PAC-MAN" title="Add PAC-MAN">

 Some challenges included getting the ghosts scared when pacman eats a cookie, as well as getting the ghosts to consistently move out of their spawn box.
-I also added multiple sound effects to keep the game interesting.
+I also added multiple sound effects to keep the game engaging.